Quick Details

 Are there bathroom stops on this tour?

-Our tour has one scheduled restroom stop at the National Gallery of Art.
+Yes, our scheduled restroom stop is at the National Gallery of Art.

 Where does the tour start and end?

-The tour starts in from of the Smithsonian Castle at 1000 Jefferson Dr SW and ends at the Ulysses S. Grant Memorial.
+The tour starts in from of the Smithsonian Castle at 1000 Jefferson Dr SW near the Joseph Henry statue and ends at the Ulysses S. Grant Memorial.

 How do I get to the starting location?

-By Metro: The nearest Metro station is Smithsonian (Orange/Blue/Silver Line), a 5-minute walk from our starting point in front of the Smithsonian Castle.
+By Metro: The Smithsonian Station (Orange/Blue/Silver Line) is a 5-minute walk from our starting point in front of the Smithsonian Castle.

-By Car: Street parking is limited around the National Mall and metered for two hours, but there are paid garages available:
+By Car: Street parking is limited around the National Mall and metered for two hours.
+Paid garages are nearby, inlcuding:

 ⚲ Colonial Parking – 901 D St SW